CHM343/Data/README.md

 Temp_Rate_Constant_kerr_Example_Data_CHM343.txt - CSV (comma deliminated) ascii file with the first line being the data column heading and associated units.
 This data was derived from 'An open-source, cross-platform resource for nonlinear least-squared curve fitting', Journal of Chemical Education, 2018, 95, 2273-2278 (DOI: 10.1021/acs.jchemed.8b00649).
 The data was showing in figure 2A and 2C, and discussed in the section, 'Use Case 1: Temperature Dependence of Reaction Rate Constants According to the Arrhenius Equation'.

+2024_08_21_Ar_4_Node_Freq.csv - CSV (comma deliminated) ascii file with the first line being the data column headings and associated units.
+The resonance frequencies for four different acoustic interferometry spectra of Argon gas where determined using SciPy find_peak function.
+The original spectral data can be found in the Acoustic_Interferometry repository: 2024_08_21_AI_2ft_Ar_Spectrum.txt, 2024_08_21_AI_2ft_Ar_Spectrum2.txt, 2024_08_21_AI_2ft_Ar_Spectrum3.txt, and 2024_08_21_AI_2ft_Ar_Spectrum4.txt

+2024_08_21_Sensors_Ar_Gas_Temp_Measurments.txt - CSV (comma deliminated) ascii file with the first line being the data column headings and associated units.
+This data is the recording of the thermocouple Ar gas temperature taken 5 times for statical analysis.
+The temperature data was taken during the collection of Ar gas acoustic interferometry data (2024_08_21_AI_2ft_Ar_Sepctrum*.txt).